 The National Awards Committee has completed its selection of the 2020 Maurice A. Clay Leadership Initiative Grant recipients.

-The committee has awarded 13 general grants and one circle specific grant for a total of $7100.
+The committee has awarded 12 Clay grants, 2 DEI grants, and 2 endowed circle grants.
 The recipients and amount awarded are indicated in alphabetical order below.